Murder of Bob Chappell: Political concerns

 On 30 August 2021 Mike Gaffney MLC for Mersey tabled a series documents in Parliament that he said illustrated Neill-Fraser was denied justice because of an inadequate police investigation and false evidence put before the jury:

 "We have all had the benefit of a full expose, the results of years of RTI requests, the seeking of expert advice and detailed forensic analysis… Mr President, our courts have been misled, a woman has been incarcerated for 12 years as a consequence.”

 Parole

 On 16 September 2022, it was announced that the Parole Board of Tasmania had granted Neill-Fraser parole.
 Neill-Fraser was released on the morning of 4 October 2022.

 In the media

 In 2013, psychologist and film producer Eve Ash produced a documentary called Shadow of Doubt about the conviction of Neill-Fraser, which was later nominated for best feature documentary at the AACTA Awards.

 The murder is also the subject of a 21-episode investigative true crime podcast called Who Killed Bob?.
 The podcast was hosted by Ash and former homicide task force detective Colin McLaren.

+60 Minutes and A Current Affair also aired several reports covering the case, including an interview with Vass.